mikelee93/Joys/README.md

 I hope this is useful resources for those who are working as a junior prgrammer like me.

-# You can check the images as png files for each folders
+# You can check the program images as png files for each folders